afnan47/sem6/README.md

 # Semester 6
-SPPU Computer Engineering Thrid Year-Sem 2 Assignments.
+SPPU Computer Engineering 2019 Pattern Thrid Year-Sem 2 Assignments.

 If this repo helped you, do star it! :)